Agriculture and Rural Development ARD & Economic & Social Issues ESI MCQ study material For Nabard Gr A & B Exam

 b) International Telegraph Union

-GDPs of these countries in descending order:
+Put the GDPs of these countries in descending order:

 a) Sweden, Switzerland, Norway, Portugal